- (740) 245-7484

 2. Demonstrate an understanding of the fundamental concepts of mathematics and science, analytical ability, problem-solving capacity, and the use of the scientific method.

-COURSE OUTCOMES: The following outcomes have been adopted for this course.
-All outcomes listed below have direct relevance to course material.
-Upon completion of this course students are expected to:
+COURSE OUTCOMES: Upon completion of this course students are expected to:

 - Understand what the environment is and how it works in terms of basic principles of biology, chemistry and physics.